 PECO 5501 – Gendered Political Economy

 PSCI 5915 – The Political Economy of Migration

-Our visitor for the fall term is Professor Kevin Farnsworth of the Department of Sociology, University of Sheffield, UK.
-Professor Farnsworth teaches a course for the Institute, and a course for the Department of Sociology and Anthropology.
+Professor Kevin Farnsworth is from the Department of Sociology at University of Sheffield, UK.
+Professor Farnsworth will teach one course for the Institute, and a course for the Department of Sociology and Anthropology.